freshbitsweb/team-members-handbook/README.md

 ## Technical
 - Use Badges to signify PR status
-- Whenever you review a PR and request changes, please make sure that you resolve the conversations once they are updated/fixed
+- Whenever you review a PR and request changes, please make sure that you resolve the conversations once they are updated/fixed.
+And approve the PR once you are okay with it.
 - Add an issue in GitHub repo for any technical changes to be done in the future.

 # Notes